Billy Gibbons: Television

 Gibbons had a recurring role on the Fox network TV series Bones, appearing in seven episodes over nine years.
 He plays a fictionalized version of himself, as the father of Michaela Conlin's character, Angela Pearly Gates Montenegro.
-He is never referred to by name on the show, though; every mention is limited to "Angela's father".
+He is never referred to by name on the show, though; every mention is limited to "Angela's father."
 Conlin's character's middle name is the same as Gibbons' Les Paul guitar.
-Gibbons's character is extremely protective of his daughter, and he often "threatens" or "haunts" Angela's husband and colleague Dr. Jack Hodgins, telling him that if he hurts Angela, he will pay.
-When Angela and Hodgins first broke up, he drugged and kidnapped Hodgins, during which time he also gave him a tattoo of Angela's face on his left deltoid area.
-After Angela discovers the tattoo, she informs Hodgins she wants it removed (he never removed it) and once she discovers it was her dad's doing she angrily exclaims, "I am so going to kick his Texan bad ass."

-He has appeared in several other episodes of Bones, including one where he asks Hodgins to help him recover his car from some "biker hoods".
+His character is extremely protective of his daughter.
+He often "threatens" or "haunts" Angela's husband and colleague Dr. Jack Hodgins, telling him that if he hurts Angela, he will pay.
+When Angela and Hodgins first broke up, he drugged and kidnapped Hodgins, tattooing him with Angela's face on his left deltoid area.
+After Angela discovers the tattoo, she informs Hodgins she wants it removed (although he never removed it).
+Once she discovers it was her father's doing she angrily exclaimed, "I am so going to kick his Texan bad ass."
+He appeared in several other episodes of Bones, including one where he asks Hodgins to help him recover his car from some "biker hoods".
 In his next appearance, he argued with Hodgins over baby names.
-He wanted the child to be named "Staccato Mamba", which came to him in a song, while Angela and Hodgins wanted to name him "Michael Vincent".
-(Parents and grandfather compromised on "Michael Staccato".)
-At the end of the episode, Hodgins discovers he has yet another tattoo on his right biceps, this time of his father-in-law with the word "Daddy" across Gibbons' beard (at which point Gibbons told Hodgins that celebratory tequila and he do not seem to mix).
-In a later episode, he asks to babysit his grandson Michael, pointing out that Angela had spent many nights when she was a baby sleeping soundly backstage while he played to sold-out stadiums.
-After initial reluctance of Angela and Hodgins, they agree due to the need to get some sleep, as Michael will not stop crying and go to sleep.
-Gibbons solves the problem by discovering the music Michael likes, including blues and boogie rock, such as ZZ Top's "Hi Fi Mama".
+He wanted the child to be named "Staccato Mamba", which came to him in a song, while Angela and Hodgins wanted to name him "Michael Vincent" (the parents and grandfather compromised on "Michael Staccato").

-Gibbons voiced a wine industry leader in episode 60 of the animated musical comedy series Metalocalypse.

-Gibbons, along with his ZZ Top bandmates Dusty Hill and Frank Beard, voiced a fictionalized version of himself in Fox's animated show King of the Hill, which is set in the fictional town of Arlen, Texas.
+Gibbons, along with ZZ Top bandmates Dusty Hill and Frank Beard, voiced a fictionalized version of himself in Fox's animated show King of the Hill, which is set in the fictional town of Arlen, Texas.
 In the show, Dusty Hill is said to be a cousin of the show's main character, Hank Hill.

-Gibbons appeared as a dining room guest in the season 13 episode of Hell's Kitchen.